chioma-data-analytics/chioma-data-analytics/README.md

 ## 🛠️ What I'm currently working on
-I am currently strengthening my Python and Machine Learning skills in a 60 dAYS CHALLENGW and sharing practical data analytics projects on YouTube
+I am currently strengthening my Python and Machine Learning skills in a 60 days Challenge, starting the 4th July 2026.
+I also start sharing practical data analytics projects on YouTube

 ---